 +49 30 214 594-250

-Samir Odeh-Tamimi’s works are regularly performed at renowned festivals and concert halls throughout Europe; he has received commissions from Deutschlandfunk, the Donaueschingen Festival, European Centre of the Arts in Hellerau, WDR Radio, SWR Symphony and musica viva Munich.
-In 2010, his music theatre piece Leila und Madschnun received its world premiere at the Ruhrtriennale in Bochum.
-As part of the project into Istanbul, initiated by Ensemble Modern and the Siemens Arts Programme in cooperation with the Goethe Institute, he composed a piece for Ensemble Modern inspired by his stay in the Turkish metropolis.
-In recent years, Samir Odeh-Tamimi has also closely collaborated with the Boulanger Trio and the Neue Vocalsolisten Stuttgart.
-The singers have since travelled to the composer’s birthplace and his parents’ home outside Tel Aviv in order to discover his musical roots for the premiere of a new piece for Stuttgart’s Eclat Festival.
+Samir Odeh-Tamimi’s works are regularly performed at renowned festivals and concert halls throughout Europe, and he has received commissions from Deutschlandfunk, Saarländischer Rundfunk, Donaueschinger Musiktagen, the European Center for the Arts Hellerau, WDR and Bayerischer Rundfunk / musica viva.
+In 2010, his music theatre piece Leila und Madschnun had its world premiere at the Ruhrtriennale in Bochum.
+As part of the project into Istanbul, initiated by the Ensemble Modern and the Siemens Arts Program in cooperation with the Goethe-Institut, he composed a piece for Ensemble Modern in 2008 inspired by his stay in the Turkish metropolis.
+In recent years, Samir Odeh-Tamimi has also worked in close collaboration with the Boulanger Trio and the Neue Vocalsolisten Sttugart.
+The singers have since travelled to the composer’s birthplace, his parents’ home near Tel Aviv, to discover his musical roots in preparation for a new work to be premiered at Stuttgart’s Eclat Festival.

-Samir Odeh-Tamimi’s oratorio Hinter der Mauer (Behind the Wall), commissioned by the RIAS Kammerchor on the occasion of the 20th anniversary of German reunification, premiered in Berlin with performances following in Jerusalem and Dresden.
-The SWR Orchestra premiered his piece Gidim for orchestra and electronics, which deals with Sumerian death rituals and was composed for the quincentennial anniversary of the Reformation.
-In 2016, the Klarafestival in Brussels commissioned a new work as part of Pierre Audi’s staged version of Bach’s St. John Passion.
-The intermezzo L’Apocalypse Arabe I, performed in between the two parts of the passion, was based on texts by the Lebanese poet Etel Adnan, and was also performed in 2017 at the Muziekgebouw Amsterdam and in 2018 at the Opera Rouen.
-Samir Odeh-Tamimi is currently working developing the work into a full-length music theater piece for the Festival d'Aix-en-Provence, which will premiere in 2021.
+His oratorio Hinter der Mauer (Behind the Wall) was commissioned by the RIAS Kammerchor to mark the 20th anniversary of German reunification.
+Following its world premiere in Berlin it was then performed in Jerusalem and Dresden.
+SWR’s anniversary concert on the 500th anniversary of the Reformation saw the world premiere of Gidim, a work for orchestra and electronics that deals with Sumerian death rituals.
+In October 2018, the Stuttgart Kammerorchester premiered the viola concerto Šamaš, which takes its name from the Babylonian mythological sun god.
+In 2016, the Klarafestival in Brussels commissioned a new work as part of Pierre Audi’s staged version of Bach's St. John Passion.
+The intermezzo L'Apocalypse Arabe I, performed in between the two parts of the passion, is based on texts by the Lebanese poet Etel Adnan and was also performed in 2017 at the Muziekgebouw Amsterdam and in 2018 at Opera Rouen.
+Samir Odeh-Tamimi is currently developing the piece into a full-length music theatre work, which will have its world premiere in 2021 at the Festival d'Aix-en-Provence.

-The Berlin-based Zafraan Ensemble in cooperation with the RBB and Kairos recently produced a much praised CD of chamber music works by the composer, considered exemplary given the vital scope and intensity of their sonic language.
-Further recordings of his works have been published by WERGO.
-Samir Odeh-Tamimi was made a member of the Akademie der Künste in Berlin in 2016, when he was also awarded a German Music Author’s Prize by GEMA.
+In cooperation with the RBB and Kairos, the Berlin-based Zafraan Ensemble recently released a highly praised portrait CD of chamber music works by the composer.
+Further recordings of his works have been produced by WERGO, among others.
+Samir Odeh-Tamimi has been a member of the Akademie der Künste in Berlin since 2016 and in that same year was awarded a German Music Author’s Prize by GEMA.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.